-From April to October we run a series of free Classical music concerts on early Saturday evenings.
+At various points during the year we run a series of Fine Music For Free recitals on early Saturday evenings.
 The recitals are free and include complimentary refreshments afterwards, but we do ask people to give what they can in a retiring collection.
-From the collection, we pay our performers a modest ‘fee’ – really a contribution towards their costs.
-The remainder goes towards paying for our concert-worthy 1904 Bechstein piano.
+The majority of this collection is used to pay our performers a modest ‘fee’ – really a contribution towards their costs.
+The remainder goes towards paying for expenses, allowing us to continue holding these events.

 61 St James’s Street, Brighton, BN2 1PR

 St Michael & All Angels church, Brighton remains one of the foremost classical music venues during Brighton Fringe.
 St Michael’s has been hosting Fringe concerts every year since the 1980’s.
 Blessed with a warm & resonant acoustic & a fine Yamaha C7 grand, the church is attractive to both listener and performer.
 Aesthetically pleasing to the eye also, is this fine late Victorian church.

 Music at Saint Michael’s – Adam Le Clercq

 St Michael & All Angels Church, St Michaels Place, Brighton, BN1 3FU

 St Nicholas Church is the Mother Church of Brighton at the heart of the city centre.
 The Church extends its activities to include concerts and exhibitions.
 Lunchtime recitals are from 12.30pm to 1.15pm.
 Entry free (suggested donation £3).

 (Parish Office is open Wednesdays 11am-2pm and Thursdays and Fridays 9am-11.45am, 12.45pm-3pm)